xvrzhao/go-examples/README.md

 # Golang Snippets

-Some Go snippets I wrote for learning, practice and memorization.
+Some Go snippets I wrote which are classical, general-usage or explanatory-sense for learning, practice and memorization.

 ## Installation